camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 </inputEntry>
 ```

-If FEEL is used as expression language then an empty input entry is represented
+If FEEL is used as expression language, then an empty input entry is represented
 by a `-`.
 Otherwise, the expression is empty.

 ## Expression Language of an Input Entry